zeruniverse/fast-artistic-videos/README.md

 \*\_\_\_\* are parts you should change accordingly.
 Please refer to [this project](https://github.com/jcjohnson/fast-neural-style) if you want to train your own style model.

-Deepmatching and deepflow is super slow.
-Run them parallely on CPU cluster or run their GPU versions.
+Deepmatching and deepflow are super slow.
+Run them parallelly on CPU cluster or run their GPU versions.
-You just need optical flow to keep temporal consistency, not necessary `deepflow`.
-But we only tested with `deepflow`.
+You only need optical flow to keep temporal consistency, not necessarily `deepflow`.
+We only tested with `deepflow`.
-+ To run parallely on *k* machines:
++ To run parallelly on *k* machines:
   + `bash opt_flow.sh *example_01/frame_%06d.ppm* *example/flow_640:480* 1 k`
   + `bash opt_flow.sh *example_01/frame_%06d.ppm* *example/flow_640:480* 2 k`
   + `bash opt_flow.sh *example_01/frame_%06d.ppm* *example/flow_640:480* 3 k`